 Save the big and bulky clothing for a duffel bag.
 I promise that once you get all your electronics and gadgets in that you’re not going to have a lot of room for wearables.
 The backpacks on this list are intended for your gear.
 Keep that in mind.

-All musician backpacks are not created equal
+All musician backpacks are not equal

 Certain musician backpacks are literally designed to hold MIDI controllers.
 This might be something that you do not need.
 It sure is nice for the traveling keyboard player, but you might only need a place for your laptop.
 That space could be adapted for something else, otherwise, it may go to waste.

-The weight of the backpack is extremely important
+Weight is extremely important

 Something that I didn’t consider when I bought my first musician bag was weight.
 I went for the biggest and most baller backpack from Pelican.
 It has a bombproof laptop storage area, similar to their actual cases.
 What I didn’t realize was the amount of sheer weight I’d be lugging around at all times.
 If you’re going to be doing a lot of walking or hiking, be sure to think about that.